ToastmastersLee/Docs/NMP/UserManual/Q-NEX Networked Digital Podium NMP211 User Manual.md

 ## 5.1 Control Box

 The Control Box (CBX) wirelessly connects to NMP using Wi-Fi 2.4G.
-Placed near devices like aire conditioners, displays, lights, or smart curtains, the CBX acts as a bridge, enabling wired control of these devices without extensive cabling.
+Placed near devices like air conditioners, displays, lights, or smart curtains, the CBX acts as a bridge, enabling wired control of these devices without extensive cabling.

 <img src="./img/note.png"  />**Note**: